 The IT Essentials (ITE) curriculum emphasizes practical experience to help students develop fundamental computer and career skills.
 ITE helps students prepare for entry-level career opportunities in ICT and the CompTIA A+ certification.
 The course also provides a learning pathway to Cisco CCNA.
+1 credit.

-Students must earn a "B" or better in each preparatory course to be eligible for entry into any of the three concentrations of the Master of Science in Information Systems program or the Master of Arts in Web and Multimedia Design program.
+IMPORTANT: Students must earn a "B" or better in this course to be eligible for entry into the Network Administration and Cybersecurity or Technology Leadership/Project Management concentrations of the Master of Science program in Information Systems.